 Experience also shows us that the most successful and innovative companies tend to be those that start the process of innovating from a strategic perspective.
 In other words, identifying first and in accordance with its own vision and strategic objectives, its future opportunities.
 And this based on the analysis of the key trends in society, the engines of change in their environment, and in technological development.

 They assess their possibilities, follow detailed benefit/risk models, and within the uncertainty of innovative development and the future, they concentrate on those areas where they can best achieve the strategic objectives.

 Which means foreseeing “possible areas of innovation” that are already a line to follow on what kind of ideas we should work on and promoting possible investments in innovation.

 In other words, innovation would really start with the strategic ability to anticipate changes, opportunities and develop “specific areas” where ideas or solutions can be generated.
 More than in a pure and simple generation of ideas.

 Permanent or eventual innovation

-Organizations that adopt innovation as a core value, practice innovation with a proven methodology and produce innovations with consistent results.
+Permanent innovation is a continuous process of strategic management of innovation, a matter of method, habit and culture.
+Organizations that embrace innovation as a core value, practice innovation with a proven methodology, and produce innovations with consistent results.